Royce Lewis Preview, Player Props: Twins vs. Brewers

-On Tuesday, Royce Lewis (.389 slugging percentage in past 10 games, with zero homers) and the Minnesota Twins face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
-First pitch is at 8:10 PM ET.
+The Minnesota Twins, including Royce Lewis (.333 slugging percentage in past 10 games, including no home run), take on starting pitcher Corbin Burnes and the Milwaukee Brewers at American Family Field, Wednesday at 2:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Pirates.
+In his last game he had a one-hit performance (1-for-4) against the Brewers.

 Royce Lewis Game Info & Props vs. the Brewers